Blakkis/Wastadium/README.md

 # Wastadium
-Topdown shooter with high moddability and in-built mapeditor
+Topdown shooter with high moddability and in-built mapeditor I did all the models in Blender which were then rendered using ortho camera (Models are included in the blend directory)

 inspiration comes from an old game called "TapanKaikki" by ErrorFree